-The family of Paul were in the same position at Tarsus as those who were Jews of Asia Minor who were yet a citizen of Rome at Ephesus.
-Thus, it came to pass, that while many of his contemporaries were willing to expend "a large sum" in the purchase of "this freedom," the Apostle himself was "free born."
+The family of Paul were in the same position at Tarsus as those who were Jews of Asia Minor who were yet a Roman citizen at Ephesus.
+Thus, it came to pass, that while many of his contemporaries were willing to expend a large sum in the purchase of this freedom, the Apostle himself was free born.

-It will be remembered, that, among those whom Paul calls his "kinsmen" in the Epistle to the church at Rome, two of the number, Junia and Lucius, have Roman names, while the others are Greek (Romans 16:7, 11, 21).
+Among those whom Paul calls his kinsmen in the Epistle to the church at Rome, two of the number, Junia and Lucius, have Roman names, while the others are Greek (Romans 16:7, 11, 21).
 All this may point to a strong Roman connection.
 These names may have something to do with that honorable citizenship which was an heirloom in the household.
 The appellation "Paulus" may be due to some such feelings as those which induced the historian Josephus to call himself "Flavius," in honor of Vespasian and the Flavian family.

-If we turn now to consider the social position of the Apostle’s father and family, we cannot on the one hand confidently argue, from the possession of being a citizen, that they were in the enjoyment of affluence and outward distinction.
+The social position of Paul's father and family may not have been one of affluence and outward distinction.
 The civitas of the Roman empire, though at that time it could not be purchased without heavy expense, did not depend upon any conditions of wealth, where it was bestowed by authority.
-On the other hand, it is certain that the manual trade, which we know that Apostle Paul exercised, cannot be adduced as an argument to prove that his circumstances were narrow and mean; still less, as some have imagined, that he lived in absolute poverty.
+On the other hand, it is certain that the manual trade, which we know that Apostle Paul exercised, cannot be adduced as an argument to prove that his circumstances were narrow and mean.

 It was a custom among the Jews that all boys should learn a trade.
-And if, in compliance with this good and useful custom of the Jews, the father of the young Cilician sought to make choice of a trade, which might fortify his son against idleness or against adversity, none would occur to him more naturally than the profitable occupation of the making of tents, the material of which was hair-cloth, supplied by the goats of his native province, and sold in the markets of the Levant by the well-known name of cilicium.
+And if, in compliance with this good and useful custom of the Jews, the father of the young Cilician sought to make choice of a trade, which might fortify his son against idleness or against adversity, none would occur to him more naturally than the profitable occupation of the making of tents.
+The material used was hair-cloth, supplied by the goats of his native province, and sold in the markets of the Levant by the well-known name of cilicium.